What make 3D Printing Sustainable?

 Innovation through the development of more sustainable materials and technologies is extremely important.
 But, perhaps, there’s something with an even more meaningful impact: A change in mindset.
 What if we think of 3D printing as part of a supply chain as a whole instead of as an isolated process?
 Sustainability requires the conservation of energy and resources for future applications.
 However, a linear supply chain relies heavily on constantly extracting natural resources after generating waste endlessly.
 What if we curve that chain, closing it into a loop?
 But for that, we require an active conscious role from all the players involved.

 Just like it happens in nature, we need to balance the network between manufacturers, consumers, retailers, legislators, investors, etcetera into an efficient and self-aware ecosystem.
 Knowing that 3D printing is reinventing manufacturing, it is also the case for its supply chains.
 So, how do we do that?
-Well, it is a broad subject in and of itself, and we could spend countless articles (like this one) to get a fully comprehensive view.
+Well, it is a broad subject in and of itself, and we could spend countless articles to get a fully comprehensive view.
 But we can start with design and data.

 Just as we ponder requirements (customer demand, quality, costs, aesthetics, etc.) as part of the design process, we could also think of requirements in a broader sense throughout a complete product life-cycle.
 Moreover, how do we optimally manage such complex sets of data?
 Thankfully, digital technologies like server infrastructures, the internet of things, and cloud platforms enable all the parts involved to track constant feedback, ultimately leading to more sustainable decisions.